 This circuit can be used to escape from the nuisance of mobile phone rings when you are at home.
 This circuit will give a visual indication if placed near a mobile phone even if the ringer is deactivated.

 Latest Electronics Mini Projects:-

 This is a classic mini project for electronics engineering students.
-Developed using AT89S51 (a version of 8051 from Atmel) with a well explained circuit diagram and program.
+This project, developed using AT89S51 (a version of 8051 from Atmel) with a well-explained circuit diagram and program, controls the water level in a tank by controlling a water pump motor depending on the current water levels.
 We have tested and verified this circuits functioning in our lab.
 The program is written in assembly language using the MCS-51 instruction set.

 Note:- If you have any doubts, please ask in the comments section of the corresponding post